quicwg/base-drafts/draft-ietf-quic-transport.md

 The STREAM frame contains the following fields:

-* Stream ID: A variable-sized unsigned ID unique to this stream, whose size is determined by the `SS` bits in the type byte.
+* Stream ID: A variable-sized unsigned ID unique to this stream.

 * Offset: A variable-sized unsigned number specifying the byte offset in the stream for the data in this STREAM frame.
 The first byte in the stream has an